 1. Taking in account all water that has been committed by contract, the City's water facilities are at capacity; and 2.
 The current water system has bottlenecks that threaten the proper operation of the City's water system; and 3.
 Based on these bottlenecks and the contractual commitments that will utilize all additional supply of the City's water system, there is currently no additional supply available to commit to development of lots; and 4.
 This moratorium is reasonably limited to property located in the City limits and ETJ.
-5. The City is actively updating its Development Code and is working towards an update of its Comprehensive Plan and Development Code.

-WHEREAS, the City continues to take actions to increase the water supply of the City of Parker, but until actions can be finalized to increase the water capacity, allowing for additional water service connections to the Parker water service area will only exacerbate the situation; and
+WHEREAS, the City continues to take actions to increase the water supply of the City of Parker, including but not limited to investigating options within the current contract with North Texas Municipal Water District and alternative options, but until actions can be finalized to increase the water capacity, allowing for additional water service connections to the Parker water service area will only exacerbate the situation; and